ING Groep (NYSE:ING) Downgraded to Hold at Zacks Investment Research

-ING Groep (NYSE:ING) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
+Zacks Investment Research cut shares of ING Groep (NYSE:ING) from a buy rating to a hold rating in a research note released on Tuesday, Zacks.com reports.

 According to Zacks, “ING GROEP-ADR is a global financial institution of Dutch origin offering banking, insurance and asset management to over 50 million private, corporate and institutional clients in 65 countries.
 ING can fully deliver what today’s clients expect: unlimited access, maximum convenience, immediate and accurate execution, personal advice, tailor-made solutions and competitive rates. “

-Other research analysts also recently issued research reports about the stock.
-UBS Group reaffirmed a “buy” rating on shares of ING Groep in a research report on Monday, August 9th.
-Berenberg Bank reaffirmed a “buy” rating on shares of ING Groep in a research report on Monday, August 9th.
-JPMorgan Chase & Co. reissued an “overweight” rating on shares of ING Groep in a research report on Monday, August 9th.
-Morgan Stanley reissued an “overweight” rating on shares of ING Groep in a research report on Tuesday, August 17th.
-Finally, Royal Bank of Canada reissued an “outperform” rating on shares of ING Groep in a research report on Monday, August 9th.
-Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $14.51.
+ING has been the subject of a number of other research reports.
+Berenberg Bank reissued a buy rating on shares of ING Groep in a research note on Monday, August 9th.
+UBS Group reaffirmed a buy rating on shares of ING Groep in a research report on Monday, August 9th.
+Morgan Stanley reaffirmed an overweight rating on shares of ING Groep in a research report on Tuesday, August 17th.
+Kepler Capital Markets downgraded ING Groep from an overweight rating to a neutral rating in a research report on Tuesday, June 22nd.
+Finally, Royal Bank of Canada reaffirmed an outperform rating on shares of ING Groep in a research report on Monday, August 9th.
+Two analysts have rated the stock with a sell rating, two have given a hold rating and nine have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, ING Groep has a consensus rating of Buy and a consensus target price of $14.51.

-ING Groep (NYSE:ING) last released its earnings results on Friday, August 6th.
-The financial services provider reported $0.45 earnings per share for the quarter.
-The business had revenue of $5.44 billion during the quarter, compared to the consensus estimate of $5.13 billion.
+ING Groep (NYSE:ING) last issued its quarterly earnings data on Friday, August 6th.
+The financial services provider reported $0.45 EPS for the quarter.
+The company had revenue of $5.44 billion during the quarter, compared to the consensus estimate of $5.13 billion.
 ING Groep had a net margin of 22.56% and a return on equity of 7.37%.
-Research analysts expect that ING Groep will post 1.47 earnings per share for the current fiscal year.
+Equities research analysts anticipate that ING Groep will post 1.47 earnings per share for the current fiscal year.

+The business also recently disclosed a Variable dividend, which will be paid on Tuesday, October 19th.
+Stockholders of record on Tuesday, October 5th will be issued a dividend of $0.478 per share.
+The ex-dividend date of this dividend is Monday, October 4th.
+ING Groep’s dividend payout ratio (DPR) is presently 16.44%.

-Hedge funds have recently made changes to their positions in the stock.
-Raymond James Trust N.A. boosted its holdings in shares of ING Groep by 34.8% during the 2nd quarter.
-Raymond James Trust N.A. now owns 23,998 shares of the financial services provider’s stock worth $317,000 after buying an additional 6,200 shares during the period.
-Bank of New York Mellon Corp boosted its holdings in shares of ING Groep by 78.2% during the 1st quarter.
-Bank of New York Mellon Corp now owns 121,178 shares of the financial services provider’s stock worth $1,482,000 after buying an additional 53,179 shares during the period.
-Envestnet Asset Management Inc. boosted its holdings in shares of ING Groep by 15.9% during the 2nd quarter.
-Envestnet Asset Management Inc. now owns 814,701 shares of the financial services provider’s stock worth $10,787,000 after buying an additional 111,575 shares during the period.
-Vanguard Capital Wealth Advisors bought a new stake in shares of ING Groep during the 2nd quarter worth about $260,000.
-Finally, Stifel Financial Corp boosted its holdings in shares of ING Groep by 6.2% during the 1st quarter.
-Stifel Financial Corp now owns 510,422 shares of the financial services provider’s stock worth $6,242,000 after buying an additional 29,899 shares during the period.
-3.51% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Bank of America Corp DE grew its holdings in shares of ING Groep by 0.9% during the second quarter.
+Bank of America Corp DE now owns 8,115,632 shares of the financial services provider’s stock valued at $107,451,000 after buying an additional 71,408 shares during the last quarter.
+Marshall Wace North America L.P. boosted its holdings in ING Groep by 411.6% in the second quarter.
+Marshall Wace North America L.P. now owns 227,605 shares of the financial services provider’s stock valued at $3,014,000 after purchasing an additional 183,113 shares during the last quarter.
+Morgan Stanley boosted its holdings in ING Groep by 47.7% in the second quarter.
+Morgan Stanley now owns 937,919 shares of the financial services provider’s stock valued at $12,419,000 after purchasing an additional 303,014 shares during the last quarter.
+Boston Common Asset Management LLC boosted its holdings in ING Groep by 11.8% in the second quarter.
+Boston Common Asset Management LLC now owns 721,000 shares of the financial services provider’s stock valued at $9,546,000 after purchasing an additional 76,160 shares during the last quarter.
+Finally, Wells Fargo & Company MN boosted its holdings in ING Groep by 188.9% in the second quarter.
+Wells Fargo & Company MN now owns 1,892,637 shares of the financial services provider’s stock valued at $25,058,000 after purchasing an additional 1,237,526 shares during the last quarter.
+3.51% of the stock is currently owned by hedge funds and other institutional investors.

 ING Groep Company Profile